ssuarezbe/HackatonSupplyChain/README.md

  are based on parterniship between differenet actors across different industries,

-Modern supply chains depend on effective orchestration between different producers, distributors, reatailers ,customers, insurance companies, banks and other actors distributed across the world.
+Modern supply chains depend on the effective and precise orchestration between different producers, distributors, reatailers ,customers, insurance companies, banks and other actors.
+This actors can be distributed across different geographies and legilizations.
+This diversity creates a data interoperavility problem that makes the task of getting an holistic supply-chain overbavility an impossible task without a common language.
+To solve this problem we propose the creation of Open Data Exchange and Observability platform based on [G1 Global Data Model](https://www.gs1.org/standards/gs1-global-data-model) , [G1 GSDN](https://www.gs1.org/standards/gdsn), [x-road](https://x-road.global/) and [other GS1 standard](https://www.gs1.org/standards/standards-overview)

-Each actor have is own data standard
-Each actor have is own data systems
-Can not get full picture of the supply chain
-Can not detect possible bottlenecks because is do not have the full picture of the supply chain Integration is costyl because is requires an specific implementation with each party\
-Different data sources RFID, IoT and others
-Autonomous vehicles trucks, carho ships, airplanes, train

-Actor across the world
-different industries
-different countries
-different laws
-different supply chains
-different data standards

-How can standards and technology empower shorter supply chains to improve versatility and resilience?
-How can standardized location data be leveraged in shortened and diversified supply chains to provide better traceability and assurances of authenticity?
-How can GS1 standards be leveraged in circular use cases (refurbishment, remanufacturing, recommerce, etc.) for more localized supply chains to provide better traceability and assurances of authenticity?

 # About